nicfel/Recombination-Tutorial/README.md

-## Download CoalRe and Recombination packages
+## Download the Recombination package
-First, we have to download the CoalRe and Recombination packages using the BEAUti package manager.
+First, we have to download the Recombination package using the BEAUti package manager.
-To do so, open BEAUTi and then go to `File >> Manage Packages` and click on CoalRe and then the `Install/Upgrade` button.
-Do the same with the Recombination package.
+To do so, open BEAUTi and then go to `File >> Manage Packages` and click on Recombination and then the `Install/Upgrade` button.

 <figure>
 	<a id="fig:example1"></a>